Spin Chain Overlaps and the Twisted Yangian: Conclusion and outlook

-From the point of view of theoretical high energy physics, it would be extremely interesting if, using symmetries, one could bootstrap the integrable boundary reflection matrices to higher loop orders of ${\cal N}=4$ SYM, as has been done for the bulk $S$-matrix~\cite{Beisert:2005tm}, and derive the appropriate overlap formulas to all loop order.
-In reference~\cite{Jiang:2019xdz,Jiang:2019zig} a bootstrapping procedure was shown to work for a simpler reflection matrix (without additional internal matrix structure) occurring in the study of three-point functions of two determinant operators and one single trace operator.
+From the point of view of theoretical high energy physics, it would be extremely interesting if, using symmetries, one could bootstrap the integrable boundary reflection matrices to higher loop orders of ${\cal N}=4$ SYM, as has been done for the bulk $S$-matrix~\cite{Beisert:2005tm}, and derive the appropriate overlap formulas to all loop orders.
+In reference~\cite{Jiang:2019xdz,Jiang:2019zig} a bootstrapping procedure was shown to work for a simpler reflection matrix (without additional internal matrix structure) occurring in the study of three-point functions of two determinant operators and one single-trace operator.
 For our case one would expect that again a combination of the thermodynamical Bethe ansatz approach and the representation theory of twisted Yangians should be the correct way forward.
 A challenge is of course in the first place to take the present calculations beyond the scalar section of ${\cal N}=4$ SYM which is not closed at higher loop orders.
-An argument in favour of integrability of the defect systems at higher loop orders is that an exact expression for one-loop one-point functions of $SU(2)$ sub-sector of the D3-D5 probe-brane set-up has been found and a possible asymptotic form of these presented~\cite{Buhl-Mortensen:2017ind}.
+An argument in favour of integrability of the defect systems at higher loop orders is that an exact expression for one-loop one-point functions in the $SU(2)$ subsector of the D3-D5 probe-brane setup has been found and a possible asymptotic form of these has been presented~\cite{Buhl-Mortensen:2017ind}.

-Another interesting extension of the present work is a possible generalization of the derivations to one-point functions of descendent states as these play an important role as data in the boundary conformal bootstrap program.
-One-point functions of descendent operators and their relevance for boundary conformal bootstrap was discussed for the $SU(2)$ sub-sector of the D3-D5 probe brane set-up in~\cite{deLeeuw:2017dkd}.
+Our overlap formula pertains to highest weight Bethe eigenstates but should also contain information about overlaps involving descendent states, accessible via an appropriate limiting procedure.
+One-point functions of descendent operators and their relevance for the boundary conformal bootstrap program was discussed for the $SU(2)$ sub-sector of the D3-D5 probe brane set-up in~\cite{deLeeuw:2017dkd}.